István Horthy: Death

 Horthy's remains were repatriated to Hungary, with his funeral being held at the Hungarian Parliament Building on 27 August.
 He was then interred in the Horthy family crypt at Kenderes.

 His only son, Sharif István Horthy, is a physicist and architect.

 Honors

 István Horthy was awarded the Order of Vitéz.
-Hungary honoured him by issuing a commemorative postage-stamp on 15 October 1942.
+Hungary honored him by issuing a commemorative postage-stamp on 15 October 1942.